Tuesday, 31 March 2026

 Monday, 15 September 2025

-NEW iNTERVIEW: My first interview with Scraft (Soreang, South Bandung slamming death metal), 18 May 2025.
+NEW iNTERVIEW: My first interview with SCRAFT (Soreang, South Bandung Slamming Death Metal), @ Ujungbronx, 18 May 2025.

 SCRAFT band line-up: Vocals: Muhammad Falqi Darussalam (Chezz)